zeeshan0772/GPSLibrary/README.md

-# GPA NMEA Parsing Library
+# GPS NMEA Parsing Library
 The GPS NMEA Library is a C++ library for parsing and handling NMEA sentences.
 It only works with the following NMEA sentence types:

 `GGA` - Global Positioning System Fix Data